spryker/spryker-docs/docs/pbc/all/ratings-reviews/Bazaarvoice/manage-in-the-back-office/configure-bazaarvoice.md

 template: howto-guide-template
 ---

-For the Bazaarvoice app, you can configure the following for your store:
+After you have [integrated the Bazaarvoice app](/docs/pbc/all/ratings-reviews/Bazaarvoice/integrate-bazaarvoice.html), you can configure the following for your store:
 - Bazaarvoice services you need
 - Stores you want the Bazaarvoice UGC to be displayed in

-To integrate or configure Bazaarvoice:
+To configure Bazaarvoice, follow these steps:

 1. In your store's Back Office, go to **Apps > Catalog**.
 2. Click **Bazaarvoice**.
 This takes you to the Bazaarvoice app details page.